peterfarrar/principles-of-management-notes/notes_ch_04.md

 Arie Lewin and Carrloo Stephens:
 CEO and top leaders scan external environment, identify uncertainties and resources, then use SWOT analysis (Strength, Weaknesses, Opportunities, Threats) to establish the organizations domain.
 Then define vision, mission, goals, strategies.
 Then establish organizational culture and structure, tec.

-No such alignement with the external environment is perfect or perminent.
+No such alignment with the external environment is perfect or perminent.

 1. Identify the six major organizational structures.
 * functional